EXTRAORDINARY DOGS, TRANSFORMING LIVES

 - Southeastern Guide Dogs, Inc. is a 501(c)(3) nonprofit organization.

 - Our school has provided guide dogs to people with visual impairments since 1982.

 - Number of active guide dog partnerships: over 450.

-- Number of guide dog teams since inception: more than 2,800.
+- Number of guide dog teams since inception: nearly 3,000.

 - Southeastern Guide Dogs is accredited by Assistance Dogs International (ADI) and the International Guide Dog Federation (IGDF) in Reading, England and is a member of the Council of U.S. Dog Guide Schools.